pchalamet/NTerraform/README.md

 # NTerraform
-NTerraform aims at writing C# or F# instead of *terraform* syntax.
+NTerraform aims at writing F# instead of *terraform* syntax.
 It's a POC as of now but looks really promising.

 Pros:
-* C# or F# syntax is easier to grasp
+* F# syntax is easier to grasp and open new configuration opportunities
-* fully typed and completion ready
+* fully typed and completion ready !

 Cons:
 * it's merely a new layer on top of terraform